Qatari Aircraft Carrying Aid To Support Palestinians In Gaza Arrives In Egypt's Arish

-Doha: A Qatari Armed Forces aircraft arrived Sunday in El Arish, the sisterly Arab Republic of Egypt, carrying 14 tons of aid, including foodstuffs, provided by Qatar Fund for Development, Qatar Red Crescent Society, in preparation for delivery to Gaza.
+A Qatari Armed Forces aircraft arrived Sunday in El Arish, the sisterly Arab Republic of Egypt, carrying 14 tons of aid, including foodstuffs, provided by Qatar Fund for Development, Qatar Red Crescent Society, and Qatar Charity, in preparation for delivery to Gaza.

 This brings the total number of Qatari aircraft sent to Gaza to 50, with a total of 1,548 tons of aid.